GaloisField2718/near_inscriber/README.md

 ## What to do?

 The most interesting script is `mint_unifat_example.sh` cause it implements a quite funny logic in the mint.
-The script could be improve by for example checking before to process if the user has enough NEAR to process the call.
+The script could be improved by, for example, checking before to process if the user has enough NEAR to process the call.
 Check that the call worked is also a good feature to add.

 The `mint.sh` script is really a ready-to-go script for inscriptions in general on [Near Protocol](near.org).
 Feel free to try different json files and different contracts. *Take care to not be snipped by some teams 🫠.*